Alert 1 of 1

 Can I be keeping too much money in my checking account?

-Having an overstuffed checking account may mean you’re missing out on higher returns you can earn if you were to keep those same funds in a Abilene Teachers FCU Savings Certificate or Money Market Savings account.
+Having an overstuffed checking account may mean you’re missing out on higher returns you can earn if you were to keep those same funds in an Abilene Teachers FCU Savings Certificate or Money Market Savings account.

 Once you’ve determined exactly how much money you should be keeping in your checking account, look into other options for the rest of your funds.
 Speak to a Member Service Representative at ATFCU to learn about our various savings options to determine which is right for you.